hashicorp/terraform-provider-google/website/docs/r/cloudfunctions2_function.html.markdown

 * `environment` -
   The environment the function is hosted on.

+* `url` -
+  Output only.
+The deployed url for the function.

 * `state` -
   Describes the current state of the function.